No Canada 5 cents were struck from 1859 to 1869.

 1932 5 CENT

-I have been looking into the near and far S varieties of the 1932 5 cent and find no conclusive way to differentiate between.
+I have been looking at the near and far S varieties of the 1932 5 cent and find them difficult to differentiate as it is really about flat (far S) vs concave (near S) fields.
+I will only list them below if they are identified on certification holders.

 1933 5 CENT